diba-lab/RippleDetector/Windows/README.md

 ## Build the Ripple plugin from source
  Go to the [Open Ephys wiki website](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/950297/Tutorial+Add+a+custom+processor) for instructions on building the plugin from source and then tweak these steps as follows:
 - 1) Copy the entire RippleDetector folder into the Plugins folder.
-- 2) Make sure Visual Studio has the correct .cpp, .h, and OpenEphys.lib files and their correct locations for the RippleDetector (see 2 below).
+- 2) (Create Build files) Make sure Visual Studio has the correct .cpp, .h, and OpenEphys.lib files and their correct locations for the RippleDetector (see 2 below).
 - 5) See #5 below if you get any errors.